x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 ## Custom management scopes for In-Place eDiscovery
 <a name="customscopes"> </a>

-You can use a custom management scope to let specific people or groups use In-Place eDiscovery to search a subset of mailboxes in your Exchange Server or Exchange Online organization.
+You can use a custom management scope to let specific people or groups use In-Place eDiscovery to search a subset of mailboxes in your Exchange Online organization.
 For example, you might want to let a discovery manager search only the mailboxes of users in a specific location or department.
 You do this by creating a custom management scope that uses a custom recipient filter to control which mailboxes can be searched.
 Recipient filter scopes use filters to target specific recipients based on recipient type or other recipient properties.

 For In-Place eDiscovery, the only property on a user mailbox that you can use to create a recipient filter for a custom scope is distribution group membership.
 If you use other properties, such as _CustomAttributeN_, _Department_, or _PostalCode_, the search fails when it's run by a member of the role group that's assigned the custom scope.
 For more information, see [Create a custom management scope for In-Place eDiscovery searches](create-custom-management-scope.md).